 Pahalgam is located in the western part of the state of Jammu and Kashmir, in the northern region of India.
-It is located at an altitude of 2130 m above sea level amidst the great Himalayan range.
-It is positioned beside the Liddar River, in the Liddar valley.
+Situated at an altitude of 2130 m above sea level amidst the great Himalayan range, Pahalgam is positioned beside the Liddar River in the Liddar valley.

 The best time to visit Pahalgam is during the summers, between mid-April and mid-November.
 It can also be visited in July-August during the annual pilgrimage to the holy cave of Amarnath.

 INR 28,000 - INR 30,000.
 This price is subject to change according to the meals, transfers, accommodation, and sightseeing options you choose.
 If you wish to visit Pahalgam, check out our tour packages here.